Radu-s-Org-DTU/dtu_mlops_project/reports/README.md

 S242591:

-- Set-up VertexAI, Cloud build, Monitoring Services
+- Set-up VertexAI, Cloud Storag & Monitoring Services
 - Cloud Build configuration files
-- Docker files
+- Docker services on GCP
-- Vertex AI

 Each of all: Write down the report according to task